epadillla/epadillla.github.io/_pages/about.md

 Previous to starting my PhD, I have served as RA at the Universitat Pompeu Fabra.
 I hold a BA in Political Science and Public Administration from the Universitat de València and a Research Master in Political Science from the Universitat Pompeu Fabra.

-I am also broadly interested in comparative politics, political behaviour, and political economy, as well as the most recent advances in social research methodology; especially causal inference and computational social science.
+I am also broadly interested in comparative politics, political behaviour, and political economy, as well as in social research methodology; especially causal inference and computational social science.